aber-cs-groupten/stumblr-doc/CONFIG/Blogs/Daniel/blog3.md

-Daniel Clark - 5/12/13
+Daniel Clark - 25/10/13
 ===============
 Role: Group Leader

-Time Working On Project: 8 hours
+Time Working On Project: 3 hours
-Subject: Design Spec Finalising
+Subject: Facebook, Git and GUIs
 ---------------

-This week we colated together all the work that had been done for the Design spec.
-People have also been finishing of the issues they had with the Project Plan.
-I setup the Github Issues for the Test Specification updates, and continued to chase people for missing pieces of the Design Doc.
-We've now got a backbone setup for the code, meaning that when we start coding on the 6th, it should be easy to fill in the blanks.
-Most things are going well at the moment, but will having problems with a few group members not turning up to meetings when they should, and not contributing as much as they could.
+This week I set up the group facebook page so that we can easily communicate meetings and ideas.
+I also started working on setting up the Github repository because I have lots of Git experience, although I have decided to wait until after the Git workshop to see what structure we will need to have in the Git repository.
+Also Ashley presented his GUI design which definitely looks like a good start and let other group memebers start work on the Use Case diagrams.